LambdaBird/studybites/README.md

 Create an .env file locally.
 You can duplicate .env-example and name the new copy .env.
 Adapt the variables to your needs.

 ```
-# PostgreSQL service hostname, do not change it without updating the bace.dev.yml
-POSTGRES_HOST=db

 # PostgreSQL development database name
 POSTGRES_DB=studybites